Meet the Agents: An Interview with Gemma CooperHarry Bingham

 What’s your biggest turn-off in a covering letter?
 What would you really hope to see?

 It’s easy to make mistakes when lots of agencies have different process for submissions, so I try to look past most basic errors.
-If possible, always try to refer to the agent by name, and don’t do the ‘I know your submission requirements said to do X, but I did Y instead.’
+If possible, always try to refer to the literary agent by name, and don’t do the ‘I know your submission requirements said to do X, but I did Y instead.’
 If you accidently make an error, that’s one thing, but being deliberate about it can be frustrating as the requirements are there to help us get to your submissions quicker.

 Ideally, I suggest people follow a simple template for a covering letter.